Utime17chifan8/Group-6-project/README.md

 # Group-6-project
 Hypothesis:

-The degree of eutrophication and the frequency of agricultural activities are positively correlated from April,2018 to April, 2019.
+The degree of eutrophication and the frequency of agricultural activities are positively correlated from April, 2018 to April, 2019.

 Analysis Plan: